Do you need to be RG 146 compliant?

 The maximum time for completing each subject is 12 weeks from the commencement date.

 Students who require the (FNS50615) Diploma of Financial Planning qualification must complete DFP 1–3 within two years of their initial enrolment date.

-Financial planners seeking a higher level of education can explore pathways into the Master of Financial Planning.
+Financial advisers seeking a higher level of education can explore pathways into Kaplan Professional’s Master of Financial Planning.
 Those who enrol have the opportunity to take advantage of a number of pathways to also attain either the FChFP or CFP® designation.

 Continuing professional development (CPD) of your knowledge and skills is essential to remaining compliant under ASIC’s Regulatory Guide 146 (RG 146).

 Kaplan Professional offers CPD training through Ontrack — our online CPD platform — which delivers monthly multimedia training, along with tracking and reporting capabilities.